h3xstream/confoo-first-chrome-ext/slides/index.md

  - A great way to extended an existing web applications
     - Code repository, mail client, timesheet, etc.
- - The browser are the main software used by most "office jobs"
+ - The browser is the main software used by most "office jobs"

 ---